Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "Yes?"

-"It seems… unfair, to me, to suggest that a species capable of bootstrapping themselves off their homeworld to settle not one but *several* alien planets, is incapable.
+"It seems... unfair, to me, to suggest that a species capable of bootstrapping themselves off their homeworld to settle not one but *several* alien planets, is incapable.
 The mere *existence* of this world is a triumph, wounded as it is."

 Kirk did not seem convinced, so he pressed his point.
-"We didn’t come up with… *this…* so as to fight the Hunters.
+"We didn’t come up with... *this...* so as to fight the Hunters.
 Ninety percent of everything my people did here, we learned and refined from fighting each other.
-There are *many* cities on Earth that have been razed just as flat as… what’s that one called, again?"
+There are *many* cities on Earth that have been razed just as flat as... what’s that one called, again?"

 Kirk’s answer was a strangled rattling sound that Knight gave up on even approximating.
 "And yes, I know.
-Berlin, Stalingrad…"
+Berlin, Stalingrad..."

-"Aleppo, Warsaw, Nagasaki, Kabul, Sarajevo… It’s a long list.
+"Aleppo, Warsaw, Nagasaki, Kabul, Sarajevo...
+It’s a long list.
 This is what war looks like, Kirk.
 But we didn’t learn its ways because we foresaw the Hunters, we learned its ways because that’s what we grew up with.
 It’s not your people’s fault they were too peaceful for a warlike galaxy."

 "We had wars," Kirk retorted.